MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/code-signing-attestation.md

 # Attestation sign Windows 10+ drivers

 This article describes how to sign a driver using attestation signing.
 For detailed information and requirements for attestation signing, see [Windows 10 attestation signed drivers](code-signing-reqs.md#windows-10-attestation-signed-drivers).

+>[!IMPORTANT]
+>As of March 1, 2023, attestation signed drivers targeting retail audiences are no longer published on Windows Update.
+Attestation signed drivers for testing scenarios are still supported when selecting *CoDev* or *Test Registry Key / Surface SSRK* options.
 ## Prerequisites

 - Read and understand the requirements for [Windows 10 attestation signed drivers](code-signing-reqs.md#windows-10-attestation-signed-drivers).